davidbrownell/Common_Environment_v3/Readme.rst

   Windows (PowerShell)       ``python $env:DEVELOPMENT_ENVIRONMENT_FUNDAMENTAL\RepositoryBootstrap\CreateRepository.py <Destination Repository Dir> <Repository Name>``
   =========================  =======================================

-  The script will prompt you for information and then generated the necessary files in ``<Destination Repository Dir>``.
+  The script will prompt you for information and then generate the necessary files in ``<Destination Repository Dir>``.

 Support
 =======